abunchofnerds-25/ccollections/README.md

 # C Collections

-`c_collections` is a library of generic data structures and utilities for C. It provides what the C standard library leaves out: dynamic arrays, hash maps, ordered maps, dynamic strings, memory pools, inter-thread communication primitives, a thread pool, a structured logger, a JSON parser, a YAML parser, an HTTP client, and an HTTP server -- all under one consistent API.
+`c_collections` is a library of generic data structures and utilities for C. It provides what the C standard library leaves out: dynamic arrays, hash maps, ordered maps, dynamic strings, memory pools, inter-thread communication primitives, a thread pool, a structured logger, a JSON parser, a YAML parser, an HTTP client, and an HTTP server; all under one consistent API.

 If you have used Python's `list` and `dict`, Java's `ArrayList` and `HashMap`, or C++'s `vector` and `map`, the containers here will feel familiar.
-The difference is that this library is plain C11 -- no code generators, no external build tools, no hidden runtime.
+The difference is that this library is plain C11; no code generators, no external build tools, no hidden runtime.

 Every module follows the same naming conventions (`*_construct`, `*_destroy`, and optional `*_scoped` variants for automatic cleanup), so once you have learned how one container works, the others follow naturally.
 The library compiles cleanly under GCC and Clang at `-Wall -Wextra -Werror`, and each module ships with a test suite that runs under Valgrind.